Cambria County Jail: History

-In April 1870 the Cambria Freeman newspaper wrote, "[T]he commissioners of Cambria County purchased from Mrs. E.J.
-McDonald a square of land bounded by Centre [sic], Crawford, and Sample streets on which to erect the proposed new county prison.
-The price was $2,500."
+In April 1870, the Cambria County commissioners purchased a parcel of land from E. J. McDonald for $2,500 for the construction of a new county prison.

 Critics in Johnstown referred to it as a "Welsh castle" in ridicule, which was also a knock on Ebensburg's Welsh roots.

 The prison was overcrowded for many years.
 A total of 123 men were confined in only 27 cells.
 They then went on to build an additional 52 cells in 1911.

 In the spring of 1997 the "Old Stone Jail" was abandoned for a new facility and temporarily was turned into a records center in a $400,000 project.

 Escape of Michael "Mickey" Smith

 Convicted in 1884 of killing a man from Johnstown.
 But after leaving a farewell letter to the warden, he managed to escape without a trace.
 The officers found that it was impossible to escape, because the walls were made of concrete and iron and they were about 22 feet high.
 The warden saw no trace of Michael Smith.

 Michael "Mickey" Smith would have been the fourth execution at the jail.
 He was never found.
 Reenactments of how Mickey may have escaped have been performed and his cell is the site of an exhibition hosted by the Old Stone Jail which includes a recreated noose by his height and weight.